-The Wilmette Theatre to Present THE FAMILY OF WOMAN FILM FESTIVAL, 4/11-13
+Wilmette Theatre Presents THE FAMILY OF WOMAN FILM FESTIVAL, Now thru 4/13

-Wilmette, IL -- The Family of Woman Film Festival will make its inaugural debut at the Wilmette Theatre over the weekend of April 11 - 13th.
+Wilmette, IL -- The Family of Woman Film Festival will make its inaugural debut at the Wilmette Theatre over this weekend, April 11 - 13th.
 Established in Sun Valley, Idaho in 2008, the Festival features films that raise awareness of important issues facing women here and abroad.
 This year's series of films were specifically chosen for screening at the Wilmette Theatre by the Festival's founder, Peggy Elliot Goldwyn.

 Goldwyn has been immersed in the film industry for decades, including 20 years as vice-president of the Samuel Goldwyn Company.
 In recent years, Goldwyn has become closely involved with the United Nations Population Fund (UNFPA).
 The Film Festival supports the UNFPA, which provides health care for and promotes the rights of women in more than 150 countries.